 We derive most of our revenue from customers located in Asia through direct sales or indirect sales through distribution arrangements and value-added reseller agreements with parties located in Asia.
 As a result, we are subject to increased risks due to this geographic concentration of business and operations.
-For both the three and nine months ended September 30, 2017, 89% of our revenue was from customers in Asia.
+For the three months ended March 31, 2018, 88% of our revenue was from customers in Asia.
 There are risks inherent in doing business in Asia, and internationally in general, including:

-- changes in, or impositions of, legislative or regulatory requirements, including tax laws in the United States and in the countries in which we manufacture or sell our products; - trade restrictions, including restrictions imposed by the United States on trading with parties in foreign countries; - currency exchange rate fluctuations impacting intra-company transactions; - the fluctuations in the value of the U.S. Dollar relative to other foreign currencies, which could affect the competitiveness of our products; - transportation delays; - changes in tax regulations in China that may impact our tax status in Chengdu and other regions where we have significant operations; - multi-tiered distribution channels that lack visibility to end customer pricing and purchase patterns; - international political relationships and threats of war; - terrorism and threats of terrorism; - epidemics and illnesses; - work stoppages and infrastructure problems due to adverse weather conditions or natural disasters; - work stoppages related to employee dissatisfaction; - economic, social and political instability; - longer accounts receivable collection cycles and difficulties in collecting accounts receivables; - enforcing contracts generally; and, - less effective protection of intellectual property and contractual arrangements.
+- changes in, or impositions of, legislative or regulatory requirements, including tax laws in the U.S. and in the countries in which we manufacture or sell our products; - trade restrictions, including restrictions imposed by the United States on trading with parties in foreign countries; - currency exchange rate fluctuations impacting intra-company transactions; - · the fluctuations in the value of the U.S. Dollar relative to other foreign currencies, which could affect the competitiveness of our products; - transportation delays; - changes in tax regulations in China that may impact our tax status in Chengdu, Hangzhou and other regions where we have significant operations; - multi-tiered distribution channels that lack visibility to end customer pricing and purchase patterns; - international political relationships and threats of war; - · terrorism and threats of terrorism; - epidemics and illnesses; - · work stoppages and infrastructure problems due to adverse weather conditions or natural disasters; - work stoppages related to employee dissatisfaction; - economic, social and political instability; - longer accounts receivable collection cycles and difficulties in collecting accounts receivables; - enforcing contracts generally; and, - less effective protection of intellectual property and contractual arrangements.